 Emissions from landfills (Table 7.13) are influenced, apart from the amount of waste landfilled, also from waste composition, as for each biodegradability class different parameters are used in the model.

 The total amount of waste disposed into managed landfills increased until 2000 (in 2000 the landfilling of waste in unmanaged landfills has stopped too), then it decreased from 2000 to 2003, while from 2003 to 2008 it is quite stable.
 Since 2009, due to the increasing in collection and recycling, but also to the economic crisis, the amount of waste disposed of in landfills is significantly decreased.
 It is important to remind that the total amount of waste disposed of is the sum of municipal solid wastes (which have decreased due to the enforcement of the legislation), sludge and industrial waste (only those similar to the municipal ones), which are subjected to fluctuation.

-As previously reported, four waste compositions have been used, changing from 1950 to 2014 as well as the percentage of rapidly, moderately and slowly biodegradable fraction.
-The combination of the amount of waste landfilled and the waste composition has led to an increase of methane production from 1990 to 2002 and stabilization from 2003 to 2014 with a slight reduction in the last two years.
-At the same time, biogas recovery has increased from 1990 to 2014, but from 2000 the recovery rate is higher: in 2014 the methane recovered is about 43% of the methane produced.
-Methane emissions for 2014 result mainly from the amount of waste landfilled in the last three years (2011-2013) and the observed decline in 2014 respect to 2013 is explained by the sharp decrease in the amount of solid waste disposed in landfills in these years.
-In fact the amount of waste landfilled in 2013 were 24% less than those in 2011.
+As previously reported, four waste compositions have been used, changing from 1950 to 2015 as well as the percentage of rapidly, moderately and slowly biodegradable fraction.
+The combination of the amount of waste landfilled and the waste composition has led to an increase of methane production from 1990 to 2002 and stabilization from 2003 to 2015 with a new reduction in the last years.

+At the same time, biogas recovery has increased from 1990 to 2015, but from 2000 the recovery rate is higher: in 2013 the methane recovered is about 43% of the methane produced.
+Methane emissions for 2013 result mainly from the amount of waste landfilled in the previous three years (2010-2012) and the observed decline is explained by the sharp decrease in the amount of solid waste disposed in landfills in these years.
+In fact the amount of waste landfilled in 2013 were 28% less than those in 2010.